Anubhav12123/Stock-Predictor/README.md

-# Stock-Predictor

-Here’s a **simple and clear README.md** draft you can use for your GitHub repository for the notebook you uploaded (`StockPredictor.ipynb`):

----

 # Stock Price Predictor

 This project builds a machine learning model to **predict stock price movements (up or down)** using historical market data.